The Coconut Quinoa Florentine Lace Cookies are a delicious holiday treat that your whole family will love. A healthier option for a classic!

 - Preheat oven to 350 degrees Line two rimmed cookie sheets with foil.
 Grease foil and set aside.

-- In a medium saucepan, combine sugar, butter, coconut milk and agave nectar.
+- In a medium saucepan, combine sugar, butter, coconut milk and maple syrup.
 Cook over low heat for about 5 minutes or until sugar is dissolved, stirring near constantly.

 - Bring to a boil.
 To prevent sugar from crystallizing, brush down sides of saucepan with a wet pastry brush.
 Cook until thermometer registers 238 degrees.
 Remove from heat and immediately stir in quinoa flakes, quinoa, almonds, coconut, flour, lemon peel and vanilla extract.